Your cookie preferences

 To work out how much energy you're using in a week, just read your meter, make a note and check again in a week.

-How to track energy usage using a smart meter
+How to track your energy usage using a smart meter

-Smart meters are the next generation of gas and electricity meters, and are currently being rolled out across the UK, with the aim that all households will be offered one by June 2025.
+Smart meters are the next generation of gas and electricity meters, and are currently being rolled out across the UK.
+According to the latest smart meter statistics, that all households should be offered one by June 2025.

 Read our guide to smart meters to find out more.

-If you download Utrack by Uswitch, you can see how you use your energy in greater detail than ever before.
-Click below to see how it works.
+If you download the Uswitch mobile app, you can see how you use your energy in greater detail than ever before.
+You can also find ways to reduce it to keep your bills as manageable as possible.

-You can also estimate your gas and electricity usage by considering a few lifestyle questions to determine whether you’re a high, medium or low energy user.
-Read on to find out more.
+You can also estimate energy usage by assessing whether you’re a high, medium or low energy user according to Ofgem's common energy user groups.

 Energy user groups: Low, medium and high

-See below for a brief rundown of the three common energy user groups as defined by Ofgem in an update for 2023:
+See below for a brief rundown of the three common energy user groups as defined by Ofgem:

 Typical energy usage (property type and size)Average annual electricity consumptionAverage annual gas consumption